 A minimum of 28 CPD hours (70% of the FASEA minimum hours required) completed each CPD year must be accredited by the FPA.
+This may be different from CPD "approved" by your licensee.

 Please note that internal programs accredited by FPA authorised CPD accreditors are included under 'Accredited Programs' on a CPD record, and as such there is not a cap on the inclusion of these activities for FPA practitioner members.